Benidorm

 Article 15 – Liability and force majeure

-2. If the trip does not proceed in accordance with the expectations referred to in paragraph 1, the traveler is obliged to inform the parties involved as soon as possible as referred to in Article 19 paragraph 1.
+2. If the trip does not proceed in accordance with the expectations referred to in paragraph 1, the traveller is obliged to inform the parties involved as soon as possible as referred to in Article 21.

-a. the shortcoming in the execution of the agreement is attributable to the traveler;
+the shortcoming in the execution of the agreement is attributable to the traveller;

-b. the shortcoming in the execution of the agreement could not be foreseen or could not be canceled and is attributable to a third party not involved in the delivery of the services included in the trip;
+b. the shortcoming in the execution of the agreement could not be foreseen or could not be cancelled and is attributable to a third party which is not involved in the delivery of the services included in the trip;

 c. the shortcoming in the execution of the agreement is due to an event that the tour operator or the person whose assistance he uses in the execution of the agreement could not foresee or remedy, taking all possible care;